Definition

 Track repeat booking rate with CourtPulse

-Connect your Playtomic account and see your repeat booking rate in real time.
+Connect your Playtomic account and see repeat booking rate alongside the rest of your venue metrics — updated as bookings come in.